How to Create an Information Board for Your School: Traditional vs. On-Display

 What You Need for a Digital Information Board

-In order to have a digital signage system at your school, you just need three things:
+In order to have a digital signage system at your school, you just need three key components:

-In addition to these, you also ought to have a solid digital signage content strategy for crafting your playlists.
+In addition to these, you also should have a solid digital signage content strategy for crafting your playlists.

 Digital Signage Content Strategy

 Put together a targeted approach that takes into account who will be consuming your digital signage content and what effect you want to have with it.
 Use active voice in your text, an affirmative tone, and a compelling CTA (call-to-action) when needed.
-That way, people will pay more attention to the content of your digital signage.
+That way, people will pay more attention.

 Put simply, TelemetryTV provides everything you need in order to create, execute, and manage your digital information boards.

-Our CMS allows you to jump in and make edits, additions, or deletions on the fly in minutes.
+Our digital signage software allows you to jump in and make edits, additions, or deletions on the fly in minutes.
 It’s super intuitive, so anyone can be put in charge of managing your school’s digital signs.

 Automate your bulletins as far ahead as you want and your signs will change on their own at preselected times and dates.
 Also, add holiday themes and other fun content at the click of a button.